-Last year we created our own Dobermann Rescue Calendar featuring our rescue dogs, as opposed to buying in a generic Dobermann one, and we are planning to do the same for 2020.
+Each year we create our own Dobermann Rescue Calendar featuring our rescue dogs, as opposed to buying in a generic Dobermann one, and we are planning to do the same for 2021.

 In order to be able to do that however, we need some amazing photos of our wonderful rescue furbabies!
-So we’re running a photo competition to get you to send in your best photos for a chance to get your rescue dobe featured in the 2020 Dobermann Rescue Calendar!
+So, albeit a little later than usual, we are running a photo competition to get you to send in your best photos for a chance to get your rescue dobe featured in the 2021 Dobermann Rescue Calendar!

 How to Enter